Sure Dividend

 As an oil and gas royalty company, it is only natural that Freehold Royalties has exhibited a highly volatile performance record.
 The royalties that its new customers are willing to pay are greatly affected by the prevailing conditions in the oil and gas market and the underlying prices of oil and gas.

 On the other hand, Freehold Royalties greatly benefits from the ample reserves of oil and gas in the areas in which the company is present.
-In 2022, the company grew its production by an impressive 19% over the prior year, to a new all-time high of 14,101 barrels per day.
+The company has grown its production by an impressive 38% since the beginning of 2020, from 11,026 barrels per day to a new all-time high of about 15,200 barrels per day this year.

 Source: Investor Presentation

-This admirable performance is in sharp contrast to that of most oil majors, which are struggling to grow their production.
+This admirable performance is in sharp contrast to that of most oil majors, which are struggling to grow their production organically.

 Just like most oil and gas producers, Freehold Royalties incurred losses (-$0.09 per share) in 2020 due to the plunge of the prices of oil and natural gas caused by the pandemic.
 However, thanks to the massive distribution of vaccines worldwide, the global consumption of oil and gas recovered in 2021 and thus the company returned to high profitability in that year.

 In early 2022, the onset of the war in Ukraine rendered the global oil and gas markets extremely tight.
-As a result, the prices of oil and natural gas rallied to 13-year highs last year.
-That rally created an exceptionally favorable business environment for Freehold Royalties, which thus posted 10-year high earnings per share of $1.03 last year.
+As a result, the prices of oil and natural gas rallied to 13-year highs in 2022.
+That rally created an exceptionally favorable business environment for Freehold Royalties, which thus posted 10-year high earnings per share of $1.03 in that year.

 Growth Prospects

 Such a high production growth rate is extremely rare in the oil and gas industry.
-To provide a perspective, most oil majors, such as Exxon Mobil (XOM) and Shell (SHEL), have failed to grow their output over the last several years.
+To provide a perspective, most oil majors, such as Shell (SHEL) and BP (BP), have failed to grow their output over the last several years.
 This is a key difference between Freehold Royalties and most oil and gas producers.

 On the other hand, Freehold Royalties is inevitably sensitive to the cycles of the oil and gas industry.
 This is clearly reflected in the volatile performance record of the company.
-During the last nine years, Freehold Royalties has grown its earnings per share by only 2.7% per year on average.
-In addition, the company has posted losses in 3 of the 9 years and has posted negligible profits in 3 of the last 9 years.
+During the last decade, Freehold Royalties has failed to grow its earnings per share.
+In addition, the company has posted losses in 3 of the last 10 years and has posted negligible profits in 3 of the last 10 years.

-Freehold Royalties currently enjoys strong business momentum, not only thanks to its high production growth, but also thanks to the Ukrainian crisis and the deep production cuts implemented by OPEC in an effort of the cartel to support the price of oil.
-The price of natural gas has plunged this year, primarily due to an abnormally warm winter, but the price of oil has remained above average.
-As a result, Freehold Royalties is likely to continue thriving this year.
+Freehold Royalties currently enjoys decent business momentum, not only thanks to its high production growth, but also thanks to the deep production cuts implemented by OPEC in an effort of the cartel to support the price of oil.
+The price of natural gas has remained depressed this year, primarily due to an abnormally warm winter, but the price of oil has remained above average.
+As a result, Freehold Royalties is likely to post above average profits this year.

-Given the positive business momentum but also the cyclical nature of the business of Freehold Royalties and the high comparison base of last year, we expect approximately flat earnings per share in five years from now.
+Given the decent business momentum but also the cyclical nature of the business of Freehold Royalties, we expect approximately flat earnings per share in five years from now.

 Dividend & Valuation Analysis

-Freehold Royalties is currently offering an exceptionally high dividend yield of 6.9%, which is more than quadruple the 1.6% yield of the S&P 500.
+Freehold Royalties is currently offering an exceptionally high dividend yield of 7.7%, which is more than six times as much as the 1.2% yield of the S&P 500.
 The stock is thus an interesting candidate for income-oriented investors but the latter should be aware that the dividend is not safe due to the cyclical nature of the oil and gas industry.

-Freehold Royalties has raised its dividend in 6 of the last 10 quarters and thus its payout ratio has risen from 33% in 2021 to 45% now, but it remains healthy.
-Moreover, the company has a rock-solid balance sheet.
-It pays negligible interest expense and its net debt is only $143 million, which is just 8% of the market capitalization of the stock.
+Fortunately, the company has a rock-solid balance sheet.
+It pays negligible interest expense and its net debt is only $174 million, which is just 9% of the market capitalization of the stock.
 Overall, Freehold Royalties has one of the strongest balance sheets in the energy sector.

 In addition, U.S. investors should be aware that the dividend received from this stock depends on the exchange rate between the Canadian dollar and the USD.

-In reference to the valuation, Freehold Royalties is currently trading for 10.7 times its earnings per share in the last 12 months.
+In reference to the valuation, Freehold Royalties is currently trading for 14.3 times its earnings per share in the last 12 months.
 We assume a fair price-to-earnings ratio of 10.0 for the stock.
-Therefore, the current earnings multiple is slightly higher than our assumed fair price-to-earnings ratio.
-If the stock trades at its fair valuation level in five years, it will incur a -1.3% annualized drag in its returns.
+Therefore, the current earnings multiple is much higher than our assumed fair price-to-earnings ratio.
+If the stock trades at its fair valuation level in five years, it will incur a -6.9% annualized drag in its returns.

-Taking into account the flat earnings per share, the 6.9% dividend yield and a -1.3% annualized contraction of valuation level, Freehold Royalties could offer a 5.2% average annual total return over the next five years.
-This is a lackluster expected total return and hence we recommend waiting for a significantly lower entry point in order to enhance the margin of safety and increase the expected return from this highly cyclical stock.
+Taking into account the flat earnings per share, the 7.7% dividend yield and a -6.9% annualized contraction of valuation level, Freehold Royalties could offer just a 1.6% average annual total return over the next five years.
+This is a low expected total return and hence we recommend waiting for a significantly lower entry point in order to enhance the margin of safety and increase the expected return from this highly cyclical stock.

 Final Thoughts

-Freehold Royalties has much better prospects in growing its production and its reserves than most of its peers and is offering an above average dividend yield of 6.9%.
-The company also has a decent payout ratio and a rock-solid balance sheet.
+Freehold Royalties has much better prospects in growing its production and its reserves than most of its peers and is offering an above average dividend yield of 7.7%.
+The company also has a rock-solid balance sheet.
 As a result, it is likely to entice some income-oriented investors.

 However, the company has exhibited a highly volatile performance record due to the cycles of its business and seems almost fully valued right now.
 Therefore, investors should wait for a much more attractive entry point.